Kansas vs. Kentucky College Basketball Predictions & Picks - November 14

 Kansas vs. Kentucky Predictions & Picks: Spread, Total - November 14

-Tuesday's game that pits the Kansas Jayhawks (2-0) against the Kentucky Wildcats (2-0) at United Center has a good chance to be a lopsided matchup based on our computer prediction, which projects a final score of 88-59 in favor of Kansas, who is heavy favorites by our model.
-Tipoff is at 9:30 PM ET on November 14.
+Tuesday's game features the Kansas Jayhawks (2-0) and the Kentucky Wildcats (2-0) clashing at United Center in what is expected to be a one-sided matchup, with a projected 92-56 win for heavily favored Kansas according to our computer prediction.
+Game time is at 9:30 PM ET on November 14.

-According to our computer prediction, Kansas should cover the spread, which is listed at 6.5.
-The two sides are projected to go under the 147.5 total.
+According to our computer prediction, Kansas is a good bet to cover the point spread, which is currently listed at 6.5.
+The two teams are projected to go under the 147.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!